-Lawmakers, however, left intact much of Article 66(d), the law’s most controversial provision which prohibits use of the telecom network to “extort, threaten, obstruct, defame, disturb, inappropriately influence or intimidate” people and carries a jail sentence of up to three years and a fine for those who violate it.
+Lawmakers, however, left intact much of Section 66(d), the law’s most controversial provision which prohibits use of the telecom network to “extort, threaten, obstruct, defame, disturb, inappropriately influence or intimidate” people and carries a jail sentence of up to three years and a fine for those who violate it.

 Another amendment specifies that organizations must obtain permission from a relevant ministry to sue an individual or entity under the statute, he said.

 “We have this rule in some previous special laws as well.
 That way we can’t say that the administrative sector is influencing the judicial sector,” Kyaw Soe Lin said.

 The draft document with the amendments approved by the lower house will now be sent to the upper house, he said.